uniba-dsg/betsy-engines/README.md

 betsy-engines
 =============

-This repository contains [Sprinkle](https://github.com/crafterm/sprinkle) configuration files for each BPEL engine supported by *[BETSY](https://github.com/uniba-dsg/betsy)*:
+This repository contains [Sprinkle](https://github.com/crafterm/sprinkle) configuration files for each WS-BPEL engine supported by *[BETSY](https://github.com/uniba-dsg/betsy)* as of April 2013:

-* Active BPEL
+* Active-BPEL
 * Apache Ode
-* BPEL-g
+* bpel-g
-* OpenEBS
+* OpenESB
 * Orchestra
-* Petals BPEL SE
+* Petals ESB

-It was created in January 2013 to support the extension of Betsy to run the conformance tests in preinstalled virtual machines.
+The repository was created to support the extension of betsy to run the conformance tests in preinstalled virtual machines as part of a bachelors thesis.

-## Project Structure:
+## Sprinkle

-    files/     # All relevant scripts, tools, etc. which are needed for deployment packages/  # All packages with the detailed install instructions for the software Gemfile    # Includes all the gems needed to run Sprinkle
+Sprinkle v0.4.2 requires the Ruby version 1.8.X and will not work with an installation of version 1.9 or 2.0.

-* By default all '.rb' files in any directory below 'packages' are included into Sprinkle
+* By default all '.rb' files in any directory below 'pa* ckages' are included into Sprinkle
 * Version numbers can't be passed from a policy to a package, or from one package to another.
 They must be adjusted in the package itself

+## Project Structure:

+    files/     # All relevant scripts, tools, etc. which are needed for deployment packages/  # All packages with the detailed install instructions for the software Gemfile    # Includes all the gems needed to run Sprinkle v0.4.2

-## How to create a new server configuration file:
+## How to create a new installation config file:

-##### Create a new policy for the server 'name_of_the_engine.rb'
+##### Create a new policy for the engine 'name_of_the_engine.rb'

 ```ruby
 require File.join(File.dirname(__FILE__),'common.rb')